 Believe it or not, working for multiple Directors can be satisfying, and this is something you have to remind yourself so that you don’t go, numerous bosses, mad!

 Your day can be very different.
 You can get involved in lots of various projects.
-You’re never be bored, you avoid working for one Director that you dislike, you get to work for multiple personalities and learn to understand different working styles.
+As a result, you’re never bored.
+You avoid working for one Director that you dislike.
+You get to work for multiple personalities and learn to understand different working styles.
 You also get to know more people in your company, and I think you are respected for the ability to work for more than one boss.